|Legler Systems Company|||||ML System|||||Contact Us|||||Help|||||Home||||

 6. For real-time Bar Chart Dashboard (No. 1), a daily (or monthly) bar chart of the number of name-address transactions is shown under the mailing list menu.
 Up to 4 different real-time transaction dashboards for the mailing list system are displayed.
 A Report History Dashboard is displayed under the parameter prompts for a ML report and inquiry procedure showing the last 12 months.

 7. Online processing involves instantly viewing and changing contact name data in the online Master File (database) based on a Transaction Code (Trans-Code) for added accuracy.
 One name address transaction is processed at a time.

 8. Support batch job processing (optional), where report selection parameters are entered online for later batch processing by a separate job script, so large management reports are printed offline.

 9. In the ML System, special notes (comments, instructions, etc.) are entered and displayed from data entry screen ML01 by dynamic linking to procedure DB17 (General Notes Record) using keyboard function key F7 or the mouse when the word "NOTES" appears.

 10. Enable contact number lookup by name when the "#" character is entered in the Name-ID field and then enter the contact's name, company name or phone number when prompted.
+Both uppercase letters and lowercase letters are tested.
 When only one matching contact is found, the associated Name-ID number automatically replaces the "#" character, so the user does not have to enter the Name-ID number.
 This special contact number lookup option is done at any time where the Name-ID prompt appears.

-11. Set the name initials field to only uppercase letters to support the standard contact number lookup by name initials feature in a client-server (ASCII coding) or IBM mainframe (EBCDIC coding) environment.
+11. Set the name initials field to only uppercase letters to support the standard contact number lookup by name initials feature in both a client-server (ASCII coding) and IBM mainframe (EBCDIC coding) environment.

 12. Auxiliary data input involves processing multiple name address transactions at one time using procedure ML08 to edit and add them to the online Master File.